If you are reading this… you have kids.

 By now, your kids are truly young adults.

-They are able to drive a car…
+They can drive a car…

 Can walk home from school on their own…